-Personalization has been slowly taking over the web, so much so that when something isn’t personalized, it’s jarring.
+Personalization has become a huge focus in digital marketing, so much so that when something isn’t personalized, it’s jarring.

-Similarly, you might’ve received an email from a company offering a discount for a product after already buying it, or even marketing messages about services that you have absolutely no interest in.
+Have you ever received an email from a company offering a discount for a product after already buying it, or gotten marketing messages about services that you have absolutely no interest in?

-These are examples of poorly segmented email lists, or lists that haven’t been segmented.
-If you’re sending out emails like these, you may as well be asking people to unsubscribe from your list because you’re sending them content that they don’t care about.
+These are coming from companies that have poorly segmented email lists, or lists that haven’t been segmented at all.
+If that’s what you’re doing, your subscribers can feel it.
+And if you persist in using that approach, you’re almost begging people to unsubscribe from your list because you’re sending them content they don’t care about.

 - Geographic location

-Once upon a time, personalization meant simply including a person’s first name using a shortcode provided by your email platform.
-Now, email personalization has evolved into a much more powerful marketing tool.
-Essentially, it’s about sending the right email to the right person at the right time.
+Once upon a time, personalization meant simply including a person’s first name using a merge tag provided by your email platform.
+Now, email personalization has evolved into a much more powerful marketing tool, reliant on sending the right email to the right person at the right time.

 Here’s a fun example of segmentation in the form of a cart abandonment email:

-This email has been triggered based on behavior (i.e. leaving a pillow in the shopping cart while browsing the Casper website) and encourages the recipient to come back and complete their purchase.
+This email was triggered based on subscriber behavior — in this case, leaving a pillow in the shopping cart while browsing the Casper website — and encourages the recipient to come back and complete their purchase.
 The testimonial further reinforces the value of the product with some social proof.

 Segmentation can offer enormous benefits for your email marketing, as we’ve explored.
-But getting started can be daunting — multiple lists means more work creating content, right?
+But getting started can be daunting — multiple segments mean more work creating content, right?

-While it does mean you’ll have to put in a bit more effort when sending out emails, the ROI is definitely worth it.
+While it does mean you’ll have to put in more effort when sending out emails, the return on investment (ROI) is definitely worth it.
 And with some planning and automation, you can even set some of your emails to run on autopilot.